ibm-cloud-docs/text-to-speech/SSML-elements.md

 ### vxml:digits
 {: #vxml-digits}

-The `vxml:digits` value performs the same function as the `digits` value.
+The `vxml:digits` value provides the same function as the `digits` value.

 ### vxml:phone
 {: #vxml-phone}